tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

   ```

 ### source file name of CSS source map

+TODO: for some reason CSS source map has chunk name when running
+      webpack in development mode (and using MiniCssExtractPlugin).

 `webpack-manifest-plugin` uses chunk path (filename) as a source file name when
 chunk name is empty: